• Skip to primary navigation

 Laura's Tips + Notes

 Nutrition information is for 6 ounces of shrimp/bowl and does not include dressing.
-Add 100 calories for 2 tablespoon of dressing.
+Add 100 calories for 2 tbsp of dressing.

 YOUR OWN NOTES